turtle225/Battle-Brothers-Damage-Calculator/README.md

 -- Wall (aka) Wlira: For helping me with some questions along the way and having an existing calculator for me to test against.

 -- You: If you are using the calculator, thank you!
-If you find any bugs or have feedback/suggestions, I am most reachable on the Steam forums.
+If you find any bugs or have feedback/questions/suggestions, you can usually find me on the Steam forums or send me an email.